 What Type Of Jewelry Is Used To Stretch?

 Single flare, metal or glass plugs are safe to use when stretching.
-Wood, silicone and other porus materials can trap bacteria and lead to infection.
+Wood, silicone and other porous materials may trap bacteria and increase the chances of infection.
 Single flare styles are secured by a small O-ring in the back, allowing for extra space while healing.
 Longer single flares allow for any swelling caused by stretching to expand.
-A piece that is too short can inhibit any swelling, causing irritation and redness.
+A piece that is too short may inhibit any swelling, causing irritation and redness.
 It’s always best to allow the ear to “breathe” when stretching.
-A constricted, swollen stretched earlobe will not heal.
+A constricted, swollen stretched earlobe with too short jewelry may not heal easily or at all.

 What Jewelry Can I Wear When My Earlobes Are Healed?